DaviD4Chirino/david-personal-website/articles/awesome-custom-cursor.md

 2. busy
 3. can_drop

-And i look at the current shape and play the animation with the same name _(with a bit of parsin on my end)_.
+And i look at the current shape and play the animation with the same name _(with a bit of parsing on my end)_.
 And thats it, you have an animation of a cursor stuck to your real cursor.

 However i realized we use at most 5 cursor shapes, those being: